Ljochev/JavaScriptClasses/cas_8/materijali.md

 - PUT: Update data on a server.
 - DELETE: Remove data from a server.

+**Status Codes**

+Status codes are three-digit numbers returned by a server in response to a client's request made to the server.
+These codes provide information about the outcome of the request, indicating success, failure, or other specific conditions.
+The status codes are grouped into different classes, each representing a distinct category of response.

+Here are the common classes of HTTP status codes:

+1. 1xx (Informational): Request received, continuing process.

+Example: 100 Continue.

+2. 2xx (Success): The action was successfully received, understood, and accepted.

+Example: 200 OK (Standard response for successful HTTP requests).

+3. 3xx (Redirection): Further action needs to be taken to complete the request.

+Example: 301 Moved Permanently (Requested resource has been permanently moved).

+4. 4xx (Client Error): The request contains bad syntax or cannot be fulfilled.

+Example: 404 Not Found (The requested resource could not be found).

+5. 5xx (Server Error): The server failed to fulfill a valid request.

+Example: 500 Internal Server Error (A generic error message returned when an unexpected condition was encountered).

 ## JSON (JavaScript Object Notation):

 JSON is a lightweight data interchange format that is easy for humans to read and write and easy for machines to parse and generate.
 It is often used to transmit data between a server and a web application, making it a popular choice in API responses.